Nurses for Social Justice

 Continuing Legal Education

-We teach attorneys the layout of medical records and provide resources so that they are better able to defend their clients.
+We teach attorneys the layout of medical records and provide resources so that they are better prepared to defend their clients.

 Attorneys are given the tools necessary to locate and interpret lab results, radiology reports and EMS forms.
-We discuss common injuries in criminal cases and their treatment.
-Attorneys learn how to determine if pages are missing and where to find the most pertinent and concise information in a large stack of records.
+We discuss common injuries in criminal cases, their treatment and follow-up.
+Attorneys learn how to determine if pages of the record are missing and where to find the most pertinent and concise information in a large stack of records.
 Participants leave with dependable resources for defining medical terminology, learning about diseases, injuries, medications and treatments as well as a database of experts for review and testimony.

 CLE presentations can be during the lunch hour, at the end of the day or as a part of a conference.